fossi-foundation/wishbone/src/b3.1/source/01_introduction.rst

   Three state buffers can assume a logic low state (‘0’ or ‘L’), a logic high state (‘1’ or ‘H’) or a high impedance state (‘Z’).
   Three-state buffers are sometimes called Tri-State® buffers.
   Tri-State® is a registered trademark of National Semiconductor Corporation.
-  Also see: multiplexer interconnection.
+  Also see: *multiplexer interconnection*.

 Variable Clock Generator
   A type of SYSCON module where the frequency of [CLK_O] can be changed dynamically.
   The frequency can be changed by way of a programmable phase-lock-loop (PLL) circuit or other control mechanism.
   Among other things, this technique is used to reduce the power consumption of the circuit.
   In WISHBONE the variable clock generator capability is optional.
-  Also see: gated clock generator and variable timing specification.
+  Also see: *gated clock generator* and *variable timing specification*.

 Variable Interconnection
-  A microcomputer bus interconnection that can be changed without causing incompatibilities between bus modules (or SoC/IP cores).
+  A microcomputer bus interconnection that *can* be changed without causing incompatibilities between bus modules (or SoC/IP cores).
   Also called a dynamic interconnection.
   An example of a variable interconnection bus is the WISHBONE SoC architecture.
-  Also see: fixed interconnection.
+  Also see: *fixed interconnection*.

 Variable Timing Specification
   A timing specification that is not fixed.
   In WISHBONE, variable timing can be achieved in a number of ways.
   For example, the system integrator can select the frequency of [CLK_O] by enforcing a timing specification during the circuit design.
   Variable timing can also be  achieved during circuit operation with a variable clock generator.
-  Also see: gated clock generator and variable clock generator.
+  Also see: *gated clock generator* and *variable clock generator*.

 Verilog®
   A textual based hardware description language (HDL) intended for use in circuit design.